IS ANXIETY CONTROLLING YOUR LIFE?

 Of course, as humans there are times where we all experience anxiety.
 In fact, some level of anxiety is good for you.
 It helps you be alert and mentally sharp during challenging tasks, like taking a test.
 So, our counseling goal is not to get rid of all anxiety.
 Our goal is, however, to equip you with the tools you need to be able to appropriately handle the inevitable stressors that come your way, but in time, with much less fear and angst than before.

 I understand this concern.
 First, I’m a therapist and not a psychiatrist, so I personally will not be writing anyone a prescription.
 Secondly, there are many strategies we can utilize to help reduce your level of anxiety that do not include medication.
 There are instances where medications such as antidepressants might be a necessary part of treatment, however.
 This would be true, for instance, when the experience of anxiety is so severe that it interferes with one’s ability to engage in necessary daily living skills.
 In all cases where medication is needed, the medication is used to take the edge off the anxiety so that the strategies learned in counseling will be more effective.
-Anxiety Treatment options are always explored together between the counselor and the client.
+Anxiety counseling (or treatment) options are always explored together between the counselor and the client.
 And no treatment takes place without your informed consent.

 Absolutely not!
 If that’s the case, 20 percent of the U.S. adult population fall into that category!
 If you think about it, that means almost two out of every ten adults are dealing with some level of anxiety.